 Piper methysticum, Piperis methystici rhizoma.
 Family: Piperaceae

-The kava plant is native to the South Pacific, where it is still widely used.
-It is a tall, upright bush with large leaves.
-The rhizome is the portion of the plant that contains the active ingredient.
+The kava plant is native to the South Pacific.
+It’s still used there.
+It’s a tall, upright bush with large leaves.
+The rhizome is the part of the plant that has the active ingredient.
 Some European manufacturers use top cuttings from the kava plant.
-This material has very little psychoactive property.
+But this part has little psychoactive property.

-Kava contains six major kava lactones, which act on the nervous system to produce drowsiness or a mild anti-anxiety effect.
-Kava is used most commonly as a sedative, a muscle relaxant, and to reduce stress and anxiety.
+Kava contains six major kava lactones.
+These act on the nervous system to make you drowsy.
+They also have a mild anti-anxiety effect.
+Kava is used most often as a sedative and a muscle relaxant.
+It’s also used to ease stress and anxiety.

 Animal studies suggest that kava may also act as a mild anticonvulsant and anti-spasmodic.

-However, the FDA has issued a warning that kava supplements have been linked to a risk of severe liver damage.
-As a result, the National Center for Complementary and Alternative Medicine has suspended further testing of kava kava.
+Know that the U.S. Food and Drug Administration (FDA) has issued a warning about kava.
+The supplements have been linked to severe liver damage.
+As a result, the National Center for Complementary and Integrative Health has suspended further testing of kava kava.

-Not yet substantiated claims include using kava to relieve the pain of gonorrhea and other urinary tract conditions such as cystitis and urethritis.
-Kava is used as a diuretic, and as a topical rubefacient and antimicrobial.
+Kava is said to relieve the pain from gonorrhea and other urinary tract issues.
+These include cystitis and urethritis.
+Kava is used as a diuretic.
+It’s also used as a topical rubefacient and antimicrobial.

-Kava is also used in sacred, formal ceremonies to welcome visitors, resolve disputes, and reinforce the social structure.
-In informal ceremonies, it is used to develop and reinforce social ties among peers.
-Finally, kava is used to access the spiritual and higher self, including lucid dreaming.
+Kava is also used in sacred, formal ceremonies.
+It’s used to welcome visitors, resolve disputes, and reinforce the social norms.
+In informal ceremonies, it’s used to develop and reinforce social ties among peers.
+Kava is also used to access the spiritual and higher self, including lucid dreaming.

-Kava is available as tinctures, extracts, tablets, and capsules.
+Kava comes as tinctures, extracts, tablets, and capsules.

-Kava may increase the effects of central nervous system drugs, particularly depressants such as alcohol, barbiturates, and benzodiazepines.
+Kava may increase the effects of central nervous system medicines.
+These include depressants such as alcohol, barbiturates, and benzodiazepines.

 Your Family's Health